-This chapter describes the approach to reexamination of household composition and income prior to the implementation of the Housing Opportunity through Modernization Act (HOTMA).
-Reexaminations effective on or after the compliance date will be conducted in accordance with Chapter 9B.
-The HOTMA compliance date is January 01, 2025, but subject to change based on HUD guidance.
+This chapter describes the approach to reexamination of household composition and income prior to the implementation of the Housing Opportunity through Modernization Act (HOTMA) on January 01, 2025.
+Reexaminations effective on or after January 01, 2025 will be conducted in accordance with Chapter 9B.